The two WORST sexual experiences of my life had one very important thing in common, which was the poorly-timed use of biting during foreplay.

 You have crushing performance anxiety.

-Performance anxiety crops up in a couple different ways.
+Performance anxiety crops up in a couple different ways and can destroy your sexual health.
 It could be premature ejaculation, it could be erectile dysfunction, it could be being stuck in your head and not being present in your body, and it could even be forgetting to even breathe.

 If you are suffering from performance anxiety (especially premature ejaculation), I made a whole course for that, my Come When You Want Masterclass.
 This is your step by step guide on how to relax and how to get in your body so you can control when you ejaculate and pleasure her in a way that works for both of you.